rachelandrew/cssgrid-design/_gridsites/niagarafallsusa.md

 gridsite-author-url: "https://www.tempest.im/"
 ---

 Mario Vasquez updated the Niagara Falls USA website using Grid Layout with a Flexbox fallback.
+Grid is used on the `main` element on page [Things to Do](https://www.niagarafallsusa.com/things-to-do/).